Kalyn’s Power Salad Mix

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-If you’re making this salad for the South Beach Diet, choose salad dressings with not more than 2 or 3 grams of fat per serving.
+If you’re making this salad for the original South Beach Diet, choose salad dressings with not more than 2 or 3 grams of fat per serving.
 Many bottled dressings will fit this requirement, so read the labels until you find one you like if you don’t want to make your own dressing.
-With that caution, this low-carb salad mix is a great choice for any phase of the diet and should work for most other low-carb diet plans.
-And for Keto, choose any full fat dressing you’d like!
+With that caution, this low-carb salad mix is a great choice for any phase of the diet and should also be great for low-carb diet plans.
+And for low-carb or Keto, choose any full fat dressing you’d like!

 Find More Recipes Like This One: